akshaybadola/itlab2018/docs/2-pyapps.md

+---
+title: Regex, File and URL Handling
+---

-# Lab 3 Regex, File and URL Handling #
+# Regex, File and URL Handling #

 ## First we'll look at some regular expression
 ## Then we'll try some exercises